Qumulo/power-tools/README.md

 Upgrade to 2.9.0 without downloading, assuming you already have the qimg file on Qumulo and properly named

 `python qupgrade.py --qhost product --quser admin --qpass secret --vers 2.9.0`

-## Copy settings from one Qumulo cluster to another

-This script copies NFS exports, SMB shares, local users/groups, vpn, and MissionQontrol settings from one Qumulo cluster to another.

-### Usage

-Copy settings from qumulo1 to qumulo2
-`copy-settings.py --src_host qumulo1 --src_user admin --src_pass 555if234 --dest_host qumulo2 --dest_user admin --dest_pass 234sdf235`